ECODESIGN AND CIRCULAR ECONOMY

 A simple, small change in any of the elements that compose a package can represent a significant reduction of the natural resources used to produce it.
 At the same time, using fewer materials can result in lighter packaging – the smaller a package is, the less carbon emissions are associated with its distribution.

-To reduce the environmental impact of product packaging and optimise its production, transport and waste management costs, we have been implementing our own ecodesign project for over a decade.
-Since its launch in 2011, we have changed the packaging of more than 2,300 Private Brand products, which avoided the use of more than 50,000 tonnes of plastic, paper, cardboard and other packaging materials.
+To reduce the environmental impact of product packaging and to optimise production, transport and waste‑management costs, we have been implementing our own ecodesign project for over a decade.
+Since its launch in 2011, we have changed the packaging of more than 2,900 private‑label products, avoiding the use of almost 60,000 tonnes of plastic, paper, cardboard and other packaging materials.

 ecodesign-min